SamMcD-S/SamMcD-S/README.md

 Key skills and tools I have used during this research:
   - I have modified the GCC Compiler, adding a new instruction.
   - I have used the gem5 Processor Simulator
+### Audio Electronics
+What makes "Audiophile" gear so expensive?
+How can I better interpret the specifications of the gear I use to understand effects on my listening experience.

+Throughout this project, I'll build measurement tools to aid a quantitative analisys of the devices I test.
+I firmly believe that if a difference can't be measured, it can't be heard!